Phone: WA: +54 9 3814 45-9254

 Step 6 – Consular Review and Approval Process

-The Consulate reviews the file and may request:
+The consulate reviews the file and may request the following:

 • Missing translations